 Supported by the NYC School Library System, and in partnership with Syracuse University and St. John Fisher University, Teacher-2-Librarian supports certified teachers who wish to obtain a second certification as School Media Specialist and then work in a NYCDOE school library.

-NOTE: We will announce Cohort Four late this year, anticipating the application window will open in December 2023.LEARN MORE
+NOTE: If funding allowes, we will announce Cohort Four early next year, anticipating the application window will open in late Spring 2024.LEARN MORE

 Teach English Learners